charles-okunzo/charles-okunzo/README.md

 <!-- - 🔭 I’m currently working on ... -->
 - 🌱 I’m currently learning Python-Django.
-- 👯 I’m looking to collaborate on any project that seek to solve real world problems.
+- 👯 I’m looking to collaborate on any project that seek to solve real world problems and better human lives.
 - 💬 Ask me about Tech, Web development.
 - ⚡ Intrested in Devops and Machine learning.
 - 📫 How to reach me: <a href="mailto:okunzopeter01@gmail.com">okunzopeter01@gmail.com</a>